Volkswagen Golf R interior

 The regular Golf feels better built than more expensive cars – such as the Mercedes A-Class – and you’ll find the R is no different.

-The body hugging sports gets you in the mood straight off the bat and you also get a R-branded sporty steering wheel.
-The optional Nappa leather upholstery feels lovely, but the £2,615 price means it is a luxury you pay handsomely for.
-If you must have leather the cheaper, £1,750 Vienna leather is the better option.
+The body-hugging sports seats get you in the mood straight off the bat and you also get an R-branded sporty steering wheel.
+The optional Nappa leather upholstery feels lovely, but its hefty price tag means it is a luxury you pay handsomely for.
+If you must have leather the cheaper Vienna leather is the better option.

 Look around and you’ll spot carbon-fibre effect trim pieces on the dashboard and doors that give a suitably sporty air, and the rest of the interior plastics, up front at least, are of the predominantly soft and squidgy variety you find in the rest of the range.